CRUSTDE-ContainerizedRustDevEnv/win_git_git_bash_ssh_VSCode/README.md

 ### Unsuccessful combinations

-1. I tried to use SSH from WSL and it didn't work just because the path of `~/.ssh/config` in windows is different than the path in Linux.
+1. I tried to use SSH from WSL and it didn't work just because the path of `~/.ssh/config` in Windows is different than the path in Linux.
 If this small difference could be overcome somehow (in the VSCode extension), it would probably work!
 Abandoned!

 2. I tried to use the git-bash ssh with the config from WSL.
-It didn't work because the paths inside the config are different in windows then the paths in Linux.
+It didn't work because the paths inside the config are different in Windows than the paths in Linux.
 Not working!

-3. Standard ssh-add have some options like -c and -t, but they are not recognized by the windows ssh.
-Instead of a reasonable error it writes only that the the agent failed.
+3. Standard ssh-add has some options like -c and -t, but they are not recognized by the Windows ssh.
+Instead of a reasonable error, it writes only that the agent failed.
 Then you have to guess why and spend a lot of time experimenting.
 Bad error messages!

-## VSCode
+## VSCode for Windows

 <https://code.visualstudio.com/download>
-Backup and sync setting with my github account bestia-dev.
+Backup and sync settings with my GitHub account bestia-dev.

 WARNING: Don't install `WSL extension``.
 It is not needed for work in WSL folders from Windows and it disables the remote ssh connection for VSCode!

 I have an opinionated configuration file I use:
 I want git-bash to be my default terminal inside VSCode for Windows.
 In VSCode I specify the use of Git ssh-agent and config files explicitly, to avoid any confusion.
-I want alway to use LF instead of CRLF.
+I want always to use LF instead of CRLF.
 And so on...

 Press F1 - Preferences: Open user settings (JSON) and add the json template from [here](configuration_files/win_files/c/Users/luciano/AppData/Roaming/Code/User/settings.json).